wrightben/math/Statistics - General/monty-hall/Readme.md

 **Choice**: Select either the previously chosen door or the other person's remaining door.

 ### Strategy
-Statistically, the best strategy is to choose a door and then claim the other person's two doors with the second choice.
+The best strategy is to choose a door and then claim the other person's two doors with the second choice.

 Whatever one believes, the second choice has odds of either 1:1 or 1:2.
 Both are consistent with the suggested strategy.
 Choosing the other person's door is always sensible.